 Vehicles subject to the regulation for Mobile Cargo Handling Equipment at Ports and Intermodal Rail Yards commencing with title 13, CCR, section 2479.

 General Requirements.
-Beginning January 1, 2024, fleet owners must comply with section 2013.1 or may alternately elect to comply with the ZEV Milestones Option specified in section 2013.6 as described in section 2013(e).
+Beginning January 1, 2024, fleet owners shall comply with section 2013.1 or may alternately elect to comply with the ZEV Milestones Option specified in section 2013.6 as described in section 2013(e).
 Renewing a vehicle lease for a vehicle that is already in the California fleet shall not be considered as a vehicle purchase for the California fleet.

 ZEV Milestones Option Flexibility.
-Until January 1, 2030, in lieu of complying with the requirements of section 2013.1, fleet owners may instead elect to permanently comply with the ZEV Milestones Option of section 2013.6.
-The fleet owner must also report their intention to use this option as specified in section 2013.3(c)(1)(I).
-After electing to use this option, fleet owners are no longer subject to and may not switch back to the requirements specified in section 2013.1.
+Until January 1, 2030, in lieu of complying with the requirements of section 2013.1, fleet owners may instead elect to comply with the ZEV Milestones Option of section 2013.6.
+The fleet owner shall also report their intention to use this option as specified in section 2013.3(c)(1)(I).
+After electing to use this option, fleet owners are no longer subject to the requirements specified in section 2013.1.
+Fleet owners may switch between the ZEV Milestones Option of section 2013.6 and the ZEV Purchase Schedule of section 2013.1 until January 1, 2030, provided their California fleet was compliant with the current option in the prior calendar year, and their California fleet complies with the new option in the current year.
+Changing compliance options shall be reported during the annual reporting period specified in section 2013.3(b).

 NZEV Flexibility.
 2035 and earlier model year NZEVs are counted the same as ZEVs for purposes of determining compliance with this article, except as specified in sections 2013.2(b) and 2013.2(d).

 Joint Compliance Option.
 Individual departments, divisions, districts, subsidiaries, or agencies under the same state or local government agency’s jurisdiction have the option to comply jointly instead of complying independently if the combined California fleet meets the requirements of this article.
-The California Department of General Services may comply jointly for all State agency fleets under its jurisdiction and must exclude vehicles in subdivisions that opt to comply separately.
-If such departments, divisions, districts, subsidiaries, or agencies elect to utilize this compliance option and then subsequently do not fully comply with the applicable requirements of section 2013.1 or 2013.6 each of the participating entities must then demonstrate compliance with the requirements of section 2013.1 or 2013.6 on an individual basis, dependent on whether the fleet owner elects to comply with section 2013.6.
-Fleet owners choosing to use this option must meet the reporting requirement specified in section 2013.3(d).
+The California Department of General Services may comply jointly for all State agency fleets under its jurisdiction and shall exclude vehicles in subdivisions that opt to comply separately.
+If such departments, divisions, districts, subsidiaries, or agencies elect to utilize this compliance option and then subsequently do not fully comply with the applicable requirements of section 2013.1 or 2013.6 each of the participating entities shall then demonstrate compliance with the requirements of section 2013.1 or 2013.6 on an individual basis, dependent on whether the fleet owner elects to comply with section 2013.6.
+Fleet owners choosing to use this option shall meet the reporting requirement specified in section 2013.3(d).
 Fleet owners may comply jointly even if one or more individual subdivisions opt into the ZEV Milestones Option as specified in section 2013.6.

 Reporting and Recordkeeping Requirement.
-Beginning January 1, 2024, fleet owners must meet reporting requirements as specified in section 2013.3 and keep and provide records as specified in section 2013.4.
+Beginning January 1, 2024, fleet owners shall meet reporting requirements as specified in section 2013.3 and keep and provide records as specified in section 2013.4.

 Vehicles Acquired with Incentive Funds.
-Beginning January 1, 2024, if a fleet owner receives California State-provided incentive funding for ZEVs or NZEVs and the funding program guidelines specify that any vehicles acquired with such funds cannot be used to determine compliance with the ZEV Purchase Schedule of 2013.1 or ZEV Milestones Option of section 2013.6, any vehicle acquired with such funds will not be counted as a compliant vehicle during the funding contract period.
-The fleet owner must meet the reporting requirements specified in section 2013.3(c)(2)(M).
+Beginning January 1, 2024, if a fleet owner receives California State-provided incentive funding for ZEVs or NZEVs and the funding program guidelines specify that any vehicles acquired with such funds cannot be used to determine compliance with the ZEV Purchase Schedule of section 2013.1 or ZEV Milestones Option of section 2013.6, any vehicle acquired with such funds shall not be counted as a compliant vehicle during the funding contract period.
+The fleet owner shall meet the reporting requirements specified in section 2013.3(c)(2)(M).